sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 ## References

 - Take a look at the full [`bsv` submodule reference](../reference/modules/bsv) for a full list of what functions it provides.
-- As the `bsv` submodule is based on MoneyButtons library implementation, take a look at their [video tutorial series](https://www.youtube.com/watch?v=bkGiCjYBpJE&list=PLwj1dNv7vWsMrjrWeiQEelbKTI3Lrmvqp&index=1).
+- As the `bsv` submodule is based on MoneyButton's library implementation, take a look at their [video tutorial series](https://www.youtube.com/watch?v=bkGiCjYBpJE&list=PLwj1dNv7vWsMrjrWeiQEelbKTI3Lrmvqp&index=1).
 Although do keep in mind that some things might be slightly different as it's an old series.